Explorable Parity Automata: Decidability and complexity of the explorability problem

 Let us now give a more detailed description of the construction.

-We consider a non-deterministic $[0,2]$-automaton $\A = (\Sigma, Q, q_0^\A, \Delta_\A,\rk)$, where $\rk$ is a function $Q\to[0,2]$ giving the parity rank of each transition.
+We consider a non-deterministic $[0,2]$-automaton $\A = (\Sigma, Q, q_0^\A, \Delta_\A,\rk)$, where $\rk$ is a function $\Delta_A\to[0,2]$ giving the parity rank of each transition.

 Let $\D$ be a deterministic parity automaton for $L(\A)$, that we can obtain via any standard \EXPTIME algorithm.
-We will also make use of the capacity game from \cite{Bertrand}, in particular let $\T$ be the deterministic parity automaton built in \cite[Thm 4.5]{Bertrand}, that accepts a run-DAG if and only if infinitely many tokens are needed to instantiate it.\footnote{The notation $\T$ stands for ``tracking list automaton'' as it is called in \cite{Bertrand}.} The alphabet of this automaton consists in \emph{transfer graphs} of $\A$, i.e. subsets of $Q\times Q$.
+We will also make use of the capacity game from~\cite{Bertrand}, in particular let $\T$ be the deterministic parity automaton from\footnote{The structure of this automaton is explicited as the arena of the game $\mathcal{PG}$ in~\cite[Sec 4.3]{Bertrand}.
+It is described in terms of ``tracking lists'', hence our name $\T$}~\cite[Sec 4.3]{Bertrand}, that accepts a run-DAG if and only if it has infinite capacity.
+The alphabet of this automaton consists in \emph{transfer graphs} of $\A$, i.e. subsets of $Q\times Q$.
 Both $\D$ and $\T$ have an exponential size and a polynomial number of priorities with respect to the size of $\A$.